-Indirect mechanisms of COVID-19 mediated impairment in testicular function likely also play a significant role.
-Interestingly, 90% of postmortem testicular samples did not demonstrate SARS-CoV-2 virus via RT-PCR, thus supporting the contributions of indirect mechanisms as well.10 Fever is a common symptom in COVID-19 patients and an elevated body temperature is an established factor known to impair spermatogenesis and sperm DNA integrity.^{12,13} Profound inflammation and cytokine secretion is an important prognostic marker for severe COVID-19 infection and can contribute to oxidative DNA damage and apoptosis.12 Genitourinary infections (e.g., mumps, HBV, HCV, HIV mumps, HBV, HCV, HIV) and inflammation with ensuing oxidative stress is a common causes of male infertility and likely represents one of the mechanisms by which COVID-19 elevates sperm DFI.14 Furthermore, hypothalamic-pituitary-testicular (HPT) axis dysregulation can be implicated through various mechanisms including direct hypothalamic/pituitary effects of SARS-CoV-2 and profound psychological stress or anxiety stemming from COVID-19.12
+Indirect mechanisms of COVID-19-mediated impairment in testicular function likely also play a significant role.
+Interestingly, 90% of postmortem testicular samples did not demonstrate SARS-CoV-2 virus via RT-PCR, thus supporting the contributions of indirect mechanisms as well.10 Fever is a common symptom in COVID-19 patients and an elevated body temperature is an established factor known to impair spermatogenesis and sperm DNA integrity.
+12,13 Profound inflammation and cytokine secretion is an important prognostic marker for severe COVID-19 infection and can contribute to oxidative DNA damage and apoptosis.
+12 Genitourinary infection (e.g., mumps, hepatitis B virus, hepatitis C virus, human immunodeficiency virus) and inflammation with ensuing oxidative stress are common causes of male infertility and likely represent some of the mechanisms by which COVID-19 elevates sperm DFI.14 Furthermore, hypothalamic-pituitarytesticular (HPT) axis dysregulation can be implicated through various mechanisms, including direct hypothalamic/pituitary effects of SARS-CoV-2 and profound psychological stress or anxiety stemming from COVID-19.12

 There is relatively little published on sperm DFI and COVID-19.
-Ma, et al. examined a cohort of reproductive-aged males (ranging from 20 to 49 years old) who endured mild to moderate COVID-19 infection.
-The median time between disease onset and semen collection was 78.5 days (range of 56 to 109 days).
-The authors measured DNA fragmentation with the sperm chromatin dispersion assay and found that one-third of patients demonstrated high DFI (mean 20.05 ± 3.80 %), as well as low sperm motility (defined as progressive and nonprogressive <40%).15 The authors inferred that impaired sperm quality, reflected by a high sperm DFI, may represent a complication of COVID-19 in certain men.
+Ma et al examined a cohort of reproductive-aged males (ranging from 20-49 years old) who endured mild to moderate COVID-19 infection.
+The median time between disease onset and semen collection was 78.5 days (range 56-109).
+The authors measured DNA fragmentation with the sperm chromatin dispersion assay and found that one-third of patients demonstrated high DFI (mean 20.05±3.80 %), as well as low sperm motility (defined as progressive and nonprogressive <40%).
+The authors inferred that impaired sperm quality, reflected by a high sperm DFI, may represent a complication of COVID-19 in certain men.
 However, in the aforementioned study, DFI was not measured prior to COVID-19 infection, thus limiting the ability to attribute the differences in DFI as a result of COVID-19.

-In a recent longitudinal study, investigators examined 41 reproductive-age males (IQR 22-34 years-old) who recovered from COVID-19 infection and required hospitalization.
+In a recent longitudinal study, investigators examined 41 reproductive-age males (interquartile range [IQR] 22-34 years old) who recovered from COVID-19 infection and required hospitalization.
 Following discharge, these men submitted a SA at a median of 76 days (IQR 73-87) after the onset of symptoms and demonstrated significantly lower total sperm counts, concentration, and motility compared to controls.
-A repeat SA of the men that recovered done at a median of 106 days (IQR 102-127) after symptom onset showed a significant increase in the sperm count, concentration and normal morphology compared to their initial SA.16 It is important to note that this study did not have baseline SA values for participants, thus limiting the interpretation of results.
-Nevertheless, the temporal association between COVID-19 infection and SA abnormalities (attributable to both direct and indirect mechanisms) followed by enhancement of sperm quality after a complete cycle of spermatogenesis suggests a temporary and reversible insult to spermatogenesis.
+A repeat SA of the men that recovered done at a median of 106 days (IQR 102-127) after symptom onset showed a significant increase in the sperm count, concentration, and normal morphology compared to their initial SA.16 It is important to note that this study did not have baseline SA values for participants, thus limiting the interpretation of results.
+Nevertheless, the temporal association between COVID-19 infection and SA abnormalities (attributable to both direct and indirect mechanisms), followed by enhancement of sperm quality after a complete cycle of spermatogenesis, suggests a temporary and reversible insult to spermatogenesis.